Learn something new every day

 Beach chairs come in enough varieties to satisfy the most discriminating vacationer.
 They can be purchased at any store that sells beach equipment - and these are everywhere on the beach - or at the local discount store.
 They may even be rented from the hotel.

 One popular design is a metal-framed folding chair.
-This chair is covered with a nylon ripstop fabric, much like any lawn chair, but this beach chair is much lower to the ground.
+This chair is covered with a nylon ripstop fabric, much like any lawn chair, but this chair is much lower to the ground.
 Many of these chairs also have a pocket on the back for sunscreen, bottled water and a good book, as well as a carrying strap attached to the arms.

 Another common beach chair is metal or wood framed with sturdy cotton duck cloth forming the back and seat.
 This chair is similar to a hammock on legs, since the fabric is often stretched across the chair.
-This beach chair folds up as well.
+This chair folds up as well.

 Some hotel beach chairs are molded plastic and recline to a full prone position.
 These chairs are popular because they are weather-resistant.
 Some hotels offer a more traditional chair, however.
-They furnish wooden slat beach chairs and rent cushions for them.
+They furnish wooden slat chairs and rent cushions for them.
 These chairs also recline fully, but since they are made of wood, they must be replaced more often.